directus-labs/guest-authoring/ecommerce-directus/index.md

 Some possible steps to carry out next might include:

-- **Styling the Application:** The project is made with HTML.
+- **Styling the Application:**: The project is made with HTML.
 To make it, consider styling the application with CSS or a CSS framework of your choice.
+-  **Comprehensive Inventory:**: Consider implementing a comprehensive inventory in Directus to add features such as, multiple variants of a single product, inventory quantity e.t.c to better keep track of products in-stock.

 - **User Authentication**: Consider adding user authentication so users can sign up, log in, and manage their orders.
-This adds a layer of security and personalization to the application.
+This adds a layer of security.
-- **Admin Dashboard**: Create an admin dashboard where staffs can manage product inventory and availability , view orders, and shipping routes.
-This can be achieved by implementing user roles and permissions in Directus.
+- **Full Cart Functionality**: The current cart only allows customers to add a single item to once, consider expanding on it's functionalities to have a `quantity` field to add more quantity of a single item.
 - **Email Notifications**: Set up email notifications to confirm orders, send reminders, and provide updates on shipping status.
 This can also be implemented in Directus using [Directus Flows](https://docs.directus.io/app/flows.html).
--